Mike Tyson Undisputed Truth Broadway Review

 He’s a convicted felon, a thug, you are stupid for handing over your hard earned money.

-The show was a star studded event.
+The show was a star-studded event.
 Say what you will about him, Tyson has plenty of supporters in the entertainment community.
 I was sitting about 3 rows away from 50 Cent, maybe 10 or so rows away from Puff Daddy, and I was standing next to Spike Lee for about 2 minutes.
 None of these people gave off the energy that they wanted to talk or be friendly, so I left them alone.

 Puff didn’t talk to anyone, we briefly made eye contact, but he just ignored all the cameras and people while he went to his seat.
-Apparently there were a bunch of other celebs there too, but I don’t really know too many celebs.
+Apparently there were a bunch of other celebrities there too, but I don’t really know too many celebrities.
 As I mentioned before, there are only a handful of celebs that I keep up with.
 Yet as a talk site, these stars encountered last night have to be mentioned.

-This show will run on broadway for 12 days only.
-It starts with the champ sitting on a chair while some big band song plays, and continues with an animated Tyson walking around the stage, telling his story, dripping sweat, and ends with a sweat soaked Mike Tyson thanking everyone for coming out to the show.
+This show will run on Broadway for 12 days only.
+It starts with the champ sitting on a chair while some big band song plays, and continues with an animated Tyson walking around the stage, telling his story, dripping sweat, and ends with a sweat-soaked Mike Tyson thanking everyone for coming out to the show.

 For the most part, it’s Mike telling his story casually, though some parts are obviously scripted, and you can tell when he’s on those parts because he loses his natural flow and meter while speaking.
 Throughout the show Tyson pokes plenty of fun at himself and his circumstances.
-At one point a picture of him biting Holyfield comes on the screen and Tyson says “Damn I really did that sh*t didn’t I?”
+At one point a picture of him biting Holyfield comes on the screen and Tyson says “I really did that, didn’t I?”
 The room roars with laughter.

 As of this writing the show has about 9 days left on Broadway.
 I bought my tickets the night before, as soon as I found out it was open.
 There were only a few good seats left.
 If you are a fan of Mike Tyson, you have to see this show.
 Unfortunately all the “meet and greet” tickets were gone, but hey, you can try anyway.